ducle2002/SinoOCR/README.md

 - `data.yaml`: Contains the configuration for the dataset.
 - `datasets`: Contains the images and labels for training and validation.
-- `run.py`: The main script to augment the dataset.
-- `utils`: Contains utility scripts and notebooks for data augmentation and dataset handling.
-- `yolo_baseline.py`: The script that implements the YOLO algorithm.

 ## Repo Tree